SirAbhi13/UserAuthDjango/README.md

 - Used poetry for seamless dependency management and strict enforcement of Python 3.9 version and Django 3.2.

 - Used Makefile for efficient local setup and deployment and to reduce commands.

+- I have also added `corsheaders` to the project in case it's used by some frontend for testing.
+All origins are allowed.
 ## Local Setup

 1) Clone the repository and cd into it.